Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Which music fits reception, dinner, end-of-year moments, Christmas atmosphere and party?

 A Christmas party is often a thank-you event, company evening, end-of-year celebration, dinner and party in one.
-The music should therefore not only feel “Christmas-like”, but support the schedule: subtle during arrival, elegant during dinner, attentive for speeches and energetic when the celebration becomes more lively.
+So the music should do more than feel “Christmas-like” – it should support the schedule: subtle on arrival, elegant over dinner, attentive during speeches and energetic once the celebration livens up.
+A Christmas party band plans exactly these phases in advance and matches repertoire, volume and lineup to them.

 At a glance

-Good Christmas party music combines seasonal atmosphere with real event dramaturgy.
+Good Christmas party music combines seasonal atmosphere with real event pacing.

 Reception & arrival

-Subtle, high-quality and conversation-friendly.
+Subtle, elegant and conversation-friendly.
 Jazz, lounge, soul, pop and selected Christmas accents create atmosphere without overloading the room.

 Dinner & programme moments